rebyn/api.charity-map.org/README.md

 `api.charity-map.org` authorizes transactions via email.
 However, in order to create transactions, you need to register your app and obtain an app token (default transaction status will be `NotAuthorized`, and users will have to authorize the transaction via their emails)

 Identify your app
 -----------------

-You must include a `User-Agent` header with the token of your application:
+You must include a `Authorization` header with the token of your application:

-    User-Agent: YOUR_APP_TOKEN
+    Authorization: Token token=YOUR_APP_TOKEN

-If you don't supply this header, you will get a `400 Bad Request` response.
+If you don't supply this header, you will get a `401 Access Denied` response.

 No XML, just JSON